 He looked further, did a couple of other tests, then says perhaps the worst thing I’ve ever been told: “So… you have a chemical burn on your eye, and you’ve burned 80 percent of your cornea.
 That’s extremely painful, and frankly, I don’t even know how you’re even functioning right now.”

 I about lost it.
 Chemical burn?
 80% of my cornea gone?
 Am I BLIND?

-He did some vision tests, and we assessed that yes, I was at that point, considered legally blind in that eye.
+He did some vision tests, and we assessed that yes, I was at that point, legally blind in that eye.
 But there was good news!
-He said luckily the eye has so many blood vessels going to it that eye injuries like this can heal fairly quickly, and that I may not have quite the vision I had before, but he anticipated a full recovery of that eye within 2 weeks.
+He said luckily the eye has so many blood vessels going to it that eye injuries like this can heal fairly quickly, and that although I may not have quite the vision I had before, he anticipated a full recovery of that eye within 2 weeks.

 Cool.
 So… just write me a prescription for those numbing drops, and I’ll be on my way.
 Right?

 Nope.
 As he explained, the drops were a steroid, and actually prevent the eye from healing, so he couldn’t give me anything.
 Even regular pain meds wouldn’t help — I’d just have to endure it for awhile.

 What he did do was put a big contact lens on the eye, to keep dust and hair from getting in it (since my cornea was gone and all), with instructions to “whatever you do, don’t rub your eye — your cornea will be growing back, and you could rub it right off,” and gave me a patch to wear.
 Yes.
 A real pirate patch.
 We scheduled a few more visits so he could monitor my progress.